 I took on a HUGE baking challenge for this holiday season.
-Just part of that was challenging myself to make 12 different types of biscotti.
-(You’ll see the other part soon).
-I had some help coming up with a dozen flavors, but each were hand-crafted with love.
-I turned my apartment into a mini biscotti factory.
+Just part of that was making 12 different types of biscotti.
+This post is all about how I turned my apartment into a mini biscotti factory.

 If you have never had them before, biscotti are these hard, Italian cookies eaten with coffee.
 The name literally means twice baked in Italian.
-I am very familiar with these cookies, because my dad probably doesn’t go a day without eating biscotti.
-He will eat them morning, noon, and night.
+I am very familiar with these cookies, because my dad probably doesn’t go a day without eating them.
 We started making biscotti together at Christmas time when I was in college.
-It probably wasn’t until last year around the holidays that I started getting really serious about making biscotti.
+It probably wasn’t until last year around the holidays that I started getting really serious about making biscotti on my own.
 I had nailed a couple flavors last year, and I made them repeatedly for a couple months.
 I made so many batches of biscotti that I was practically giving them out at every turn.

 Biscotti are fairly easy to whip together for the dough, but you have to be smart about the baking process.
-You want them to get hard and crispy on the inside, but you don’t want them to burn on the outside.
+You want them to get hard and crispy, but you don’t want them to burn.
 I find the best strategy is to bake them in two long logs on a baking sheet at 350 for 30 minutes.
 Then, let them cool for about 10 minutes before slicing into strips.
-For the second bake, turn the oven down to 325, cooking the slices cut side down on the same baking sheet for another 25-30 minutes at 300, flipping them halfway through.
+For the second bake, turn the oven down to 325, cooking the slices cut side down for 15 minutes on each side.

-This year, I decided I wanted to make 12 different batches, so I could expand upon my skill and develop new flavors.
-For my own recipes, I will be posting the full recipes soon!
+This year, I decided I wanted to make 12 different batches, so I could expand upon my skills and develop new flavors.

 Nutella Chocolate Chip

 I started making chocolate hazelnut biscotti last year.
 I adapted my grandma’s recipe to get this nice Nutella flavor into this biscotti.
-I will shortly be posting my recipe so you can make these yourself.
 Last year, I used chopped hazelnuts in this recipe.
 I decided to not do that this year because I was making so many flavors, and hazelnuts are expensive.
 Instead, I used the extra chocolate chips I had on hand.
 This will always be one of my favorite biscotti flavors, because I am a nut for Nutella.
 These turned out just as great as last year, and the chocolate chips also works well.

 This ended up being a bit of a tragic batch of biscotti.
-I ended up with not a significant amount of dough, so I made one large log instead of two.
-This was a huge mistake, especially since I had another tray of biscotti in two smaller logs baking at the same time.
-When I took these biscotti out, they appeared on the surface to be done, but in reality, it was not baked all the way through.
+I ended up with not a significant amount of dough, so I made one large log instead of two, which was a mistake on my part.
+When I took these biscotti out of the oven, they appeared on the surface to be done, but in reality, it was not baked all the way through.
 The bottom and inside was still primarily raw.
 I was feeling tired and just wanted to be done for the night, so I decided to go ahead and slice them instead of putting the tray back in the oven.
 Cutting them at this point resulted in them just breaking into a bunch of pieces.
 I put them back in the oven until the inside were baked through.
 These are not going to get served to my friends, but I still like the idea of